rewanthtammana/container-and-kubernetes-security-workshop/README.md

 apk add docker
 ```

 We can run privileged containers, containers with hostpid, hostipc, etc. We can gain access to the host machine, run things around, run crypto miners silently in the background, and lot more.
-We can even leverage capablities like CAP_SYS_ADMIN, CAP_SYS_MODULE, CAP_SYS_RAWIO, CAP_NET_ADMIN, etc.
+We can even leverage capabilities like CAP_SYS_ADMIN, CAP_SYS_MODULE, CAP_SYS_RAWIO, CAP_NET_ADMIN, etc.

 You can also use tools like `nsenter` to create namespaces in linux or even hook into one of the parent processes running on the host & break out of the container